 Travelling to Birmingham is easy, whether you want to arrive by car, bus or train.
 If you’re travelling by public transport, you will find bus services running directly to the airport or to Birmingham International Airport train station.
-The free and frequent Air-Rail takes you from the station to the terminal in just two minutes.
+The free and frequent Air-Rail link takes you from the station to the terminal in just minutes.

 Drivers will find a choice of seven car parks, which are all easily accessible from the terminal by foot or via the free shuttle bus.
 Book a carpark space online in advance and get up to 50% off.